luisfromero/ppnn/README.md

-# Project: Total Viewshed Calculation for Spanish National Parks
+# Total Viewshed Calculation for Spanish National Parks

 This project aims to calculate the Total Viewshed within the socio-economic influence area of the major national parks in Spain.
 It focuses on determining the Total Viewshed, emphasizing their significance in landscape analysis and planning.